LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/Towards_a_Symbolic_Cosmology-v1.0.0.md

 ```

 *Cross-references.* See §2.2 on the torsion and topology of swirl fields, §2.3 on coherence potential, and Appendix C on symbolic motif categories and algebraic structures.

-*Editorial notes.* This section parallels §4.3 in structure, emphasizing that entanglement is a field-topological property rather than an abstract correlation.
-Possible experimental settings include quantum simulators, Bell-test contexts, and the black-hole information paradox.

 ---